KyleDickersonComposer/mus-colab/README.md

 ### Troubleshooting

-- If the container never starts, confirm Docker is running.
+- If nothing runs, confirm the Docker daemon is up.
-- LaTeX errors usually show up in `bin/main.log` after a partial build.
+- LaTeX diagnostics land in `bin/main.log` after a partial build.

 ## GitHub Actions

-On every push to `main`, [.github/workflows/main.yml](.github/workflows/main.yml):

-1. Checks out the repository.
-2. Runs `make pdf` (same Docker image as local).
-3. Copies `bin/main.pdf` to a timestamped filename.
-4. Publishes that file to the GitHub Release tagged `latest` via [`ncipollo/release-action`](https://github.com/ncipollo/release-action).
+On every push to `main`, [.github/workflows/main.yml](.github/workflows/main.yml) runs the same `make pdf`, renames the artifact with a timestamp, and uploads it to the **latest** release (via [ncipollo/release-action](https://github.com/ncipollo/release-action)) so readers can download a PDF without cloning.

-Treat the **Makefile** as the contract between humans and CI; adjust the workflow only when you change how the book is built.
+Keep the **Makefile** as the single source of truth for how the book is built; change the workflow when the build contract changes.

-## Making this yours
+## After you use the template

-- Rename the PDF prefix in the workflow, release title, and any `pandoc` metadata in the `Makefile` (`docx` target) to match your project.
+- Rename release titles, artifact prefixes, and any `docx` export metadata in the `Makefile` to match your project (search for `mus-colab`).
+- Update [.github/workflows/main.yml](.github/workflows/main.yml) release name/body strings if you do not want “mus-colab” in the GitHub UI.
-- Replace `LICENSE` if you need a different permissive license (keep SPDX clarity for downstream users).
+- Replace `LICENSE` only if you need a different permissive choice; keep licensing obvious for downstream forks.
-- Point `DOCKER_LILYPOND_IMAGE` at an image you control if you customize the TeX or LilyPond versions.
+- Point `DOCKER_LILYPOND_IMAGE` at an image you control when you pin different TeX or LilyPond versions.

 ## Contributing

-Improvements to the template itself (clearer defaults, safer CI, better docs) are welcome via issues and pull requests.
+Template improvements (clearer defaults, safer CI, better docs) are welcome via issues and pull requests.

 ## License